-- The enumeration of the Ethernet controllers in a blade server is operating-system dependent.
+- 1. The enumeration of the Ethernet controllers in a blade server is operating-system dependent.
 You can verify the Ethernet controller designations a blade server uses through your operating system settings. - 2.
-The routing of an Ethernet controller to a particular switch-module bay depends on the type of blade server.
-You can verify which Ethernet controller is routed to which switch-module bay by using the following test: - a.
-Install only one Ethernet switch module or pass-thru module, in switch-module bay 1. - b.
-Make sure the ports on the switch module or pass-thru module are enabled (Switch Tasks → Management → Advanced Switch Management in the management module Web-based user interface). - c.
+The routing of an Ethernet controller to a particular I/O-module bay depends on the type of blade server.
+You can verify which Ethernet controller is routed to which I/O-module bay by using the following test: - a.
+Install only one Ethernet switch module or pass-thru module, in I/O-module bay 1. - b.
+Make sure the ports on the switch module or pass-thru module are enabled (I/O Module Tasks → Management → Advanced Management in the management module Web-based user interface). - c.
 Enable only one of the Ethernet controllers on the blade server.
 Note the designation the blade server operating system has for the controller. - d.
-Ping an external computer on the network connected to the switch module.
+Ping an external computer on the network connected to the switch module or pass-thru module.

-If you can ping the external computer, the Ethernet controller you enabled is associated with the switch module in switch-module bay 1.
-The other Ethernet controller in the blade server is associated with the switch module in switch-module bay 2.
+If you can ping the external computer, the Ethernet controller you enabled is associated with the I/O module in I/O-module bay 1.
+The other Ethernet controller in the blade server is associated with the I/O module in I/O-module bay 2.

-3. If you have installed an I/O expansion option on a blade server, communications from the option are routed to switch-module bays 3 and 4.
-You can verify which controller on the option is routed to which switch-module bay by performing the test in note 2, using a controller on the I/O expansion option and a compatible switch module or pass-thru module in switch bay 3 or 4.
+3. If you have installed an I/O expansion option on a blade server, communications from the option are routed to I/O-module bays 3 and 4.
+You can verify which controller on the option is routed to which I/O-module bay by performing the test in note 2, using a controller on the I/O expansion option and a compatible switch module or pass-thru module in I/O bay 3 or 4.